yakovenkoroman1993/nodejs-helper/README.md

 # nodejs-helper

 Note!
-It needs, to add nodejs in common environment and to install docker engine.
+It needs to add nodejs in common environment.
+Also, install docker engine and git (for windows) is required.

 ```sh
 nodejs